oliver32768/monte-carlo-path-tracer/README.md

 # Monte Carlo Path Tracer
 CPU path tracer for producing unbiased photorealistic renders of virtual scenes.
-Includes support for spheres, triangles, quadrilaterals, volumes (i.e. 'fog'), Perlin noise, metals, dielectrics, lambertians, etc. Uses Bounding Volume Hierarchies (BVHs) to perform ray-intersection tests in O(logN) as opposed to O(N) with respect to object count.
-Additionally uses OpenMP to render multiple pixels in parallel by using the available hardware threads.
+Includes support for various primitives, various material BRDFs, textures, volumes (i.e. 'fog'), Perlin noise, motion blur, depth of field, etc.

+Uses Bounding Volume Hierarchies (BVHs) to perform ray-intersection tests in O(logN) as opposed to O(N) with respect to object count.
+Additionally uses OpenMP to render multiple pixels in parallel by using multiple of the available hardware threads.

 ![Final scene at 4096 samples-per-pixel](images/final-4096spp.png)